Oddbjørn Hagen: World Championships

 At the FIS Nordic World Ski Championships, Hagen won golds in the individual Nordic combined (1934, 1935) and silvers in the men's 4 × 10 km relay and the men's 18 km (both 1935).
 Hagen's consecutive world championships in Nordic combined would not be repeated until fellow Norwegian Bjarte Engen Vik won the event in 1999 and 2001.
 In the 4 × 10 km relay in Sollefteå in 1934, Hagen had the final leg, and while battling with Sweden's Arthur Häggblad for the silver medal they both got off course and lost ten minutes.
 The two were passed by Germany, and Hagen finished fourth behind the Swedish team.

 Holmenkollen

 At the Holmenkollen ski festival, Hagen won the Nordic combined event three times (1932, 1934, and 1935).
 For his Nordic combined successes at the Olympics, Holmenkollen, and World Championships, Hagen earned the Holmenkollen medal in 1934.

-Hagen hailed from Ytre Rendal, and competed for Bækkelagets SK in Oslo.
+Hagen hailed from Ytre Rendal Municipality, and competed for Bækkelagets SK in Oslo.
 He received the King's Cup five times.
 His strongest discipline was cross-country skiing, while his results in ski jumping were steady, but not outstanding.
 Most of his life he worked as a workshop manager in Oslo.